Traveling to Rome and wondering where to eat and how to find truly good Italian food in Rome?

 We certainly had our share of bad food all over the world, Italy included, and mostly in the early years of our travels… We have learned a lot over the years and we are getting better at finding good places to eat when we travel.
 Read about our recent experience and find out how to find the best food in Rome.

-Due to the lack of time we didn’t do any research as to where to eat in Rome.
+Due to the lack of time before our trip, we didn’t do any research as to where to eat in Rome.
 Customer reviews can be extremely helpful, but I find it difficult to follow the advice in big cities as you never know where exactly in the city you will be at the time you want to eat lunch, dinner, or have some coffee… And I’m not one of those people who would walk to the other side of town for a restaurant, even if it has some amazing reviews.

 1. Ask locals for advice – eat where locals eat

-Ask locals about the best places to eat.
-We asked for some recommendations at our hotel and they pointed us to an excellent restaurant.
-Nothing fancy, just simple home-made Italian food at a fair price, just around the corner from our hotel.
+We asked for some recommendations for where to eat in Rome at our hotel, and they pointed us to an excellent restaurant nearby.
+It didn’t look fancy but served simple home-made Italian food at a fair price.
+Furthermore, it was just around the corner from our hotel.

-We found it so good that we ate there three evenings in a row.
+We found it so good that we ate there for three evenings in a row.
 We were not the only ones – the place was packed with locals every evening.
 In case you are interested, the restaurant is called L’Orso 80 and is located just a few blocks North of Piazza Navona – 33, Via dell’Orso.

 2. Eat what locals eat

 Or our 15 pieces – 15 EUR antipasti menu which turned out to be 15 plates and not 15 pieces, as we had expected.
-That was the only time we didn’t finish our meal… Italians next to us didn’t seem to have any difficulties and ordered some pasta for the main course and a dessert on top of the antipasti… Unbelievable!
+That was the only time we didn’t finish our meal… In the meantime, the Italians next to us didn’t seem to have any difficulties to finish it.
+They even ordered some pasta for the main course and a dessert on top of it all… Unbelievable!